meznak/open-access-control-cat-food/README.markdown

-Open Access Control - HTTP Minimal Edition
+Open Access Control - Cat Food Edition
 ======================================

-This is a stripped-down version of the 23b hackerspace's Open Access Control system, intended for embedded use with an RFID reader and Ethernet shield for authenticating Wiegand RFID cards with a webservice.
+This is a stripped-down version of the 23b hackerspace's Open Access Control system, intended for embedded use with an RFID reader for authenticating cat-implante dWiegand RFID chips to control cat feeding.
 Please see http://code.google.com/p/open-access-control/ for the main/full version.

-For more info, contact @willbradley on Twitter.
+For more info, contact @meznak on Twitter.

 Structure
 ---------